fattjake/CGTutorial/0-For-Instructor/Lab.markdown

 	{
 	}

-The included class contains an array with a series of values representing step data for 31 days.
+I've included a plist (called Steps.plist) file that represents a (fake) step count for 31 days.
+The included methods load this data into an array.
 The array is called values and there are two variables (maxValues and minValues) that contain the min and max of this data set.

 You are going to use this information, and the supplied rectangle, to determine where to position each point on the graph.